I've been compiling pictures for over a decade for this post.

 I remember a friendly lady giving me some seedlings of her silk tree when I was a kid that came from her tree, which she had carried in the back of her little car when she moved decades ago from Tennessee or somewhere.
 She also grew long-stem roses by striking cuttings from the cutflowers- a helluva homegrown skill.
 She said the silktree leaves were closed when it was stuffed in her car.
 There are a few big ones around, and I took seed from one which has persisted, unirrigated mind you, from an erstwhile trailer park (-at the "Old Spanish Trail" trailhead on Orchard Mesa).
 Now there are concrete pads hidden under dust and cheatgrass, interspersed with small dead trees which used to shade the trailer homes- and a few remarkable trees still living.
 I want those genetics to shade my home.

 I was told this Cupressus arizonica, next to Walnut dorms, (maybe they have bene renamed) at CMU, was the champion.
 I am not sure of that.
 Allan Taylor tells me that he once gave a bunch of Arizona cypress to the fellow in charge of landscaping back when it was Mesa State College, which is why campus was once cluttered with this excellent tree.
 I wonder how many are still there.
-When was in school there, I watch all kinds of Saucer magnolias and Sweet gums, rare here, disappear for construction.
+When I was in school there, I watched all kinds of Saucer magnolias and Sweet gums, rare here, disappear for construction.

 A very fine Bristlecone (Pinus aristata) has graced about 4th street and Orchard for years.